 The traumatic past of Otterman’s father, Bernard Otterman, in the Holocaust inspired him to become an investigative journalist and human rights advocate, he said.
 Through Michael’s writing, he revealed atrocities around the world and “was determined to change the course of history for the better,” he said.

-Michael’s father, who died at the age of 80 in 2017, survived the Holocaust with much of his family.
-Throughout much of Michael’s childhood, his father rarely spoke of his experiences in the Holocaust, but as his father became older, he revealed more of his past to Michael.
+Michael’s father, who died at the age of 80 in 2017, survived the Holocaust with his mother and father, which was highly unusual.
+Throughout much of Michael’s childhood, his father rarely spoke of his experiences in the Holocaust, but as his father became older, he revealed more of his past to his family.

 While attending the University of Sydney in Australia in the early 2000s, Michael became interested in the U.S. government’s use of torture during the Iraq War and wrote his final thesis on the use of torture.
 A professor at the university suggested that he turn his thesis into a book.
 In 2007, he released his first of two books, titled “American Torture: From the Cold War to Abu Ghraib and Beyond.”
 The book contains accounts of individuals who suffered extreme torture, and it details different forms of torture used “to break” prisoners.

 The impetus for Michael’s second book, “Erasing Iraq,” was Michael’s growing concern about the number of refugees in parts of the Middle East due the U.S invasion of Iraq in 2003.
-Otterman traveled to Syria, Iraq and Jordan to document firsthand the conditions that drove the refugees out of their countries, and he realized that the best way to better the refugees’ situation was to share his investigative work at home and inspire change.
+Otterman traveled to Syria and Jordan to document firsthand the conditions that drove the Iraq war refugees out of their country, and he realized that the best way to better the refugees’ situation was to share his investigative work at home and inspire change.